© Ali Shayler

 Cap de Nice is not so far from the town itself but is a bit cut-off due to its elevated position and its location on the peninsula; many beautiful properties have been built here because of the glorious views from the city of Nice all the way to Cap Ferrat.

-History & Culture in [locality]
+History & Culture in Villefranche-sur-Mer

 At the very peak of Mont Boron you’ll find Fort Mont Alban, built in 1557 on the orders of the Duke of Savoy in response to the siege of Nice.
-Only the outside of the fort is accessible, the inside is closed to visitors, but it is almost perfectly preserved and well worth the hike up for a look around.
+Only the outside of the fort is accessible, the inside is closed to visitors, but it's almost perfectly preserved and well worth the hike up for a look around.
 It’s a real fairytale castle with turrets, towers and a drawbridge.
-More recently, the Batterie du Mont Boron is a 400m long military bunker built in 1886 to protect the Baie des Anges.
-Take a stroll around the Circuit de Bellevue, which follows the walls of the Batterie and looks out over the bay between Nice and Villefranche-Sur-Mer.

-Sights & Attractions in [locality]
+Sights & Attractions in Villefranche-sur-Mer

-Things to Do in [locality]
+Things to do in Villefranche-sur-Mer

 If you nip round the back of the pizzeria you’ll see a sign saying “Escalier Pieton”, if you follow this you’ll come to a steep narrow staircase that leads directly to the sea and onto a wonderful coastal path leading all the way to Coco Beach in Nice.

-Dining in [locality]
+Dining in Villefranche-sur-Mer

-The Cap de Nice and Mont Boron area is generally very quiet and residential, which is perfect if you want to escape the frenetic atmosphere of Nice and enjoy the tranquility.
-However, this means that there are few restaurants in the area - your best bet is to take a short stroll down Avenue Jean Lorrain where you’ll find two excellent restaurants at Coco Beach and La Reserve, they’re both on the seafront before you reach the port.
-If you just fancy a quick bite then there is a pizzeria that also delivers takeaways on the Boulevard Maurice Maeterlinck.
+However, this means that there are few restaurants in the area - your best bet is to take a short stroll down Avenue Jean Lorrain where you’ll find two excellent restaurants both on the seafront before you reach the port.
+If you simply want a quick bite, there is a pizzeria (that also does takeaway delivery) on the Boulevard Maurice Maeterlinck.

-Where to Stay in [locality]
+Where to stay in Villefranche-sur-Mer

-If you’re looking for somewhere to stay in Cap de Nice then there are plenty of lavish Belle Epoque villas to choose from, consider that residents include Elton John and Sean Connery though and you can imagine the price tag.
-Totally at the other end of the scale is the hostel tucked away in the forest called Mont Boron Auberge de Jeunesse - accommodation is self-catered and dormitory style.
+Totally at the other end of the scale is the local hostel tucked away in the forest - accommodation is self-catered and dormitory style.
 Somewhere in between there are lots of very elegant apartments to let with excellent sea views.

 Directions